sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is a valid number?
+- How to check if a given value is a valid number?
-- How to check is a given value is not NaN?
+- How to check if a given value is not NaN?
-- How to check is a given value is finite?
+- How to check if a given value is finite?

 #### object

-Checks if given value is an object.
+Checks if the given value is an object.

 ##### Type signature